Greenwood Scouts: 1921: Mississippi State League championship

 In 1921, Greenwood, Mississippi resumed hosting minor league play when the Greenwood "Indians" became charter members of the four-team class D level Mississippi State League.
 Greenwood joined with the Clarksdale Cubs, Jackson Red Sox and Meridian Mets teams in beginning Mississippi State League play on April 25, 1921.

 The Greenwood Indians won the Mississippi State League championship.
 The championship was won in a season that saw Greenwood end the regular season in second place in the overall league standings and win a pennant in the split season schedule.
-With a record of 59–49, the Indians finished 6.5 games behind the first place Clarksdale Cubs in the overall standings.
+With a record of 59–49, the Indians finished 6½ games behind the first place Clarksdale Cubs in the overall standings.
 In the split season schedule, Clarksdale won the second half pennant after Greenwood had won the first half pennant, setting up the playoff between the two teams.
 Charles Bell managed Greenwood in 1921.
 In the playoff between the two split season champions, Greenwood defeated Clarksdale 5 games to 0 to win the Mississippi State League championship.
 During the league playoffs, Red Lucas threw a no-hitter in a shutout win for Greenwood over Clarksdale and their pitcher Earl Webb.
 Player/manager Charles Bell hit .328 on the season, playing in 100 games for the Indians.
 John Kane, who split the season between Greenwood and the Meridian Mets won the Cotton States League batting title, hitting .355.
 Greenwood pitcher Hugh Boyd compiled an 11–5 record to lead the league in winning percentage.

 (1933) Hughie Critz, New York Giants.
 Goudey baseball card.
 A member of the Cincinnati Reds, Critz played for the 1921 Greenwood Indians in his first professional season.
 Critz became a businessman in Greenwood following his baseball career.

 A member of the Cincinnati Reds Hall of Fame, Hughie Critz played for the Greenwood Indians in 1921 in his first professional season.
 A native of Starkville, Mississippi, Critz had attended college in Starkville at Mississippi A&M, today's Mississippi State University.
 His father, Professor Colonel Hugh Critz Sr., was a respected teacher at the college and was appointed president of Mississippi A&M in 1930.
-Ater the season 1922 Greenwood sold Critz contract to the Memphis Chickasaws for $2,000 and Critz agreed to the transaction after receiving half of the transaction price.
+After the 1922 season Greenwood sold Critz contract to the Memphis Chickasaws for $2,000 and Critz agreed to the transaction after receiving half of the transaction price.